miklevin/MikeLev.in/_posts/2024-12-02-multiple-passes.md

 data management vocabulary and lexicon for life, which greatly compensate for the loss of convenience when severing dependencies from the cloud.

+Very soon, I'm going to need a better way to search my own blog to surface these gems when I need them.
+Future project: Operation Instant Blog Recall!
+It will be an excellent chapter for the book and a logical part of the blog-to-book distillation process.